 Vote on pension reform expected in France

 The wrangling over the controversial pension reform in France is coming to an end.
 Both houses of parliament are expected to vote on the government’s plans to raise the retirement age from 62 to 64 on Thursday.
-The reform could then be decided.
+The reform might then be decided.
 A commission made up of members of the Senate and the National Assembly drew up a compromise between the chambers on Wednesday.

 The reform is considered one of President Emmanuel Macron’s most important projects.
 Approval in the Senate is considered certain.
 In the National Assembly, a majority for the project did not seem certain until the end.
 The government does not have an absolute majority in the Chamber.
 She relies on the votes of the conservative Républicains, whose faction is split.